Xerolux/violet-hass/README.md

     Sensors: Monitor various parameters such as water flow, temperature, pump power, and pH levels.
     Binary Sensors: Track the status of critical systems like pumps and system connectivity.
-    Switches: Control your pool equipment, such as the pump, lights, eco mode, and dosing systems.
+    Switches: Control your pool equipment, such as the pump, lights, eco mode, and dosing systems. -> not aviable now

 ## Table of Contents
 * [Screenshots](#screenshots)